AuDigitalHealth/hotspot/README.md

   `/CodeSystem/some-code-system` would retrieve the resource from http://ontoserver.csiro.au/stu3-latest/CodeSystem/some-code-system.
 Defaults to `https://ontoserver.csiro.au/stu3-latest`.
+* `HOTSPOT_PROXY_TARGET`: The FHIR endpoint used for proxying requests from the Docker container to the FHIR server.
+This may be different to `HOTSPOT_FHIR_SERVER` if the FHIR server is referred to by a different hostname when viewed from your Hotspot Docker container.
 * `HOTSPOT_FHIR_VERSION`: The version of FHIR (x.y.z) assumed to be in use by the FHIR server.
 Defaults to `3.0.1`.
 * `HOTSPOT_PATH_PREFIX`: A prefix to append to all routes within the Hotspot